-His approach is characterized by the ability to practise competition law in all its aspects.
-He has assisted companies before the European Commission and the French Competition Authority but also before commercial, criminal and administrative courts and foreign competition authorities.
+Mr. Rincazaux’s approach is characterized by his ability to practise competition law in all its aspects.
+He has assisted companies before the European Commission and the French Competition Authority and before commercial, criminal and administrative courts and foreign competition authorities.

 His merger practice includes a wide range of international transactions and issues relating to collective dominant positions, which he has defended before the French Competition Authority and the French administrative supreme court.

 Mr. Rincazaux possesses thorough knowledge of State aids, notably in the context of privatizations before the European Commission, in addition to the French judicial and administrative courts.

 He has significant experience in compliance matters including drafting rules, supervising operation, company follow-up in the event of has irregularities, internally and before the relevant authorities.
 On occasion, Mr. Rincazaux worked not only on behalf of various companies, but also with Ethics Committees and Audit Committees.
 He works especially in the fields of audit, the chemical industry, electronics and information technology products, energy (oil, gas, electricity), food, health, the hotel industry, luxury goods, mass consumer products, telecommunications, toy industry, transport and media.

 Prior to joining Orrick, Mr. Rincazaux was the head of the antitrust and competition department at Coudert Brothers in Paris.